AutoBotG/television/README.md

 As the names suggest all the common behaviour is captured in the base module, all the view port specific behaviour is moved into the respective modules
 All the helper files are listed in lib/helpers
 All the page objects are listed in lib/page_objects

+### Page objects
+Depending on which view port we want to run the tests, indicated by the PLATFORM env variable App class present in lib/page_objects initialises only the required page objects, which is wrapped into a method.
+The name of the method is the name of the page object (lowercase)

+SitePrism::Page, SitePrismSubclass we are patching it to get all the classes that have inherited SitePrism:Page.
+We are using this list of classes that have inherited SitePrism:Page to initialize in the App class

+###Still to do
+At the moment we are registering all the drivers even though we need only one driver registration per run